imbybio/elm-indexeddb/README.md

 ## Is it ready yet?

 As mentioned above, this package is not ready for production yet.
-So here is a quick overview of what works and what doesn't
+So here is a quick overview of what works and what doesn't.

 ### The good